gregmsanderson/fly-hello-laravel/README.md

 ### View your application on Fly

+Use `fly open` as a shortcut to open the app's URL in your browser.
+If you are using http, Fly will upgrade it to https.

+Use `fly logs` to see the log files.

-Use `fly status` to get its details:
+Use `fly status` to see its details:

 ```
 App